-Restricted cash represents bank accounts held by the Group on behalf of customers.
+Restricted cash represents bank accounts held by the Group on behalf of customers, bank guarantees on leased properties, and salary packaging held by the Group on behalf of employees.

 Collateral

 The Group has pledged a part of its short-term deposits to fulfil collateral requirements.
 Refer to Note 13 for further details